-Aggregate Data were extracted from the JRC-EUROCAT Central database in October 2016.
+Aggregate Data were extracted from the Joint Research Council (JRC)-EUROCAT Central database in October 2016.
 The Central Database is managed by the JRC-EUROCAT Central Registry which operates the European level-coordination activities of the EUROCAT Network as part of the European platform on Rare Diseases Registration.
 The JRC-EUROCAT Central Registry is located at the European Commission Joint Research Centre in Ispra, Italy.

-Registries that had submitted data to EUROCAT for at least nine years during the study period were included in the analysis.
+Fifteen registries had submitted data to EUROCAT for at least nine of the ten years from 2005 to 2014 (the study period) were included in the analysis.
 Cases of valproate syndrome were those with an ICD/BPA 10 code Q8680 (congenital malformations due to valproate), with registries requiring a confirmation of diagnosis by a clinical geneticist or paediatrician, rather than just a record of the mother having taken valproate.
 The present analysis was performed in the framework of the routine calculation of the EUROCAT prevalence tables for surveillance, using aggregated data and therefore the written text descriptions of the anomalies were not available.

+Statistical Analysis

 The ten-year trend in prevalence was examined by fitting a multi-level Poisson regression model on the number of cases of the anomaly in each two year period within each registry, with the total number of births occurring in the area covered by the registry as the exposure.
 Random-effects models were used in order to account for potential heterogeneity across registries.
-A second multilevel Poisson model was fitted combining each two years of data and entering them as a categorical variable to provide estimates (and 95% confidence intervals) of the prevalence for each two year period adjusted for the registries as some registries did not have data for the whole of the study time period.
+A second multilevel Poisson model was fitted combining each two years of data and entering them as a categorical variable to provide estimates (and 95% confidence intervals (CI)) of the prevalence for each two year period adjusted for the registries as some registries did not have data for the whole of the study time period.
 All analyses were performed using Stata version 12.

 Results

 Table 1 shows that 28 cases with valproate syndrome were reported in 2.74 million births from 2005 to 2014.
-One registry, Ille de Reunion, had the majority of cases (17 out of 28).Figure 1 shows that the prevalence of valproate syndrome in Europe has significantly decreased over the past ten years from 0.22 per 10,000 births in 2005/6 to 0.03 per 10,000 births in 2013/14.
-After excluding the cases from Ille de Reunion there still remained a decreasing trend (grey lines on figure 1) even though it no longer reached statistical significance due to the small number of cases.
+One registry, Ile de la Reunion, had the majority of cases (17 out of 28).Figure 1 shows that the prevalence of valproate syndrome in Europe has significantly decreased over the past ten years (p<0.001) from 0.22 per 10,000 births in 2005/6 (95% CI: 0.11 to 0.39) to 0.04 per 10,000 births in 2013/14 (95% CI:0.005 to 0.15) .
+After excluding the cases from Ile de la Reunion there still remained a decreasing trend (grey lines on figure 1) even though it no longer reached statistical significance due to the small number of cases.